 One of the most common misconceptions about a debt management program is that it’s the same as a debt settlement program, that those are two terms that refer to the same type of program.
-In fact, the programs are significantly different.
+The programs are significantly different.
 They have two different end goals and offer two sizably different ways out of debt.

-With that in mind, we’ve created the table below to help you understand how the two programs differ and what exactly they’re designed to do.
+With that in mind, we’ve created the table below to help you understand how the two programs differ and what exactly they do.
 If you still have questions or need help determining the best path out of debt in your unique financial situation, we can help.
-Call Consolidated Credit today at 1-844-402-3073 or complete an online application to request a confidential debt and budget analysis from a credit counsellor at no charge.
+Call Consolidated Credit today at 1-888-294-3130 or complete an online application to request a confidential debt and budget analysis from a credit counsellor at no charge.

 Comparing two debt relief programs

 |Will this help me pay back everything I owe?||Yes.
 The program pays back everything you borrowed – you just do it in a way that’s easier on your budget at reduced interest rates.||No. You settle your debt for less than the full amount owed by making a settlement offer for a percentage of what you owe to erase the remaining balance.|

 |Does this help me make monthly payments to my creditors?||Yes.
 You make one payment to a credit counselling agency each month.
 The agency then distributes it among your creditors on a negotiated schedule.||No. Instead the money you would use to make monthly payments to your creditors goes into an account to generate the funds necessary for your settlement offer.|